mrene/node-minidsp/README.md

     gain <gain>        Set the master gain level (acceptable range -127 dB to 0 dB) input-gain <gain>  Sets the input gain level (-127 dB to 12 dB) monitor            Monitor input levels
+    proxy              Runs a proxy on port 5333 intended for use with the mobile application

   Options: